Roommates poster

 The inciting incident occurs at 12 minutes when Michael's parents die in a car accident, leaving the young boy orphaned.
 Rocky is faced with the responsibility of raising his grandson alone..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 23% of the runtime.
-This demonstrates the protagonist's commitment to Rocky makes the active choice to raise Michael himself, declaring "he's my grandson" and committing to being his guardian despite the challenges ahead., moving from reaction to action.
+This shows the protagonist's commitment to Rocky makes the active choice to raise Michael himself, declaring "he's my grandson" and committing to being his guardian despite the challenges ahead., moving from reaction to action.

 At 54 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 Significantly, this crucial beat Michael gets accepted to medical school and prepares to leave for college.
 This appears to be a triumph - Rocky has successfully raised him.
 But it also means their time together is ending, raising the stakes about separation and aging., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 79 minutes (73% through) represents the emotional nadir.
 Here, Rocky suffers a serious health crisis or a devastating fall.
 His mortality becomes real.
-The "whiff of death" - Rocky may die, and Michael realizes he's been taking him for granted, prioritizing career over family., illustrates the protagonist at their lowest point.
+The "whiff of death" - Rocky may die, and Michael realizes he's been taking him for granted, prioritizing career over family., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 86 minutes initiates the final act resolution at 80% of the runtime.
 Michael has a realization: Rocky gave up his independence to raise him, and now it's Michael's turn to care for Rocky.
 He synthesizes the lesson - family is everything.
 He commits to being there for Rocky in his final time., demonstrating the transformation achieved throughout the journey.